 Steve studied a degree in Engineering at the University of Liverpool.
 He went on to pursue a career in accountancy and qualified as a Chartered Accountant with Kidsons Impey in Birmingham in 1993.
 He left practice in 1994 and furthered his accountancy career as Financial Controller and Finance Director in a variety of businesses in sectors including plastics, food, further education and textiles.
 In 1996 Steve moved to Somerset following a Management Buy In of a manufacturing business in Frome.
 He left accountancy in 2011 and qualified as a teacher of mathematics.
 After a brief spell teaching the AAT accountancy qualification Steve joined Vallis Commodities in March 2015 as Finance Manager.
 He has a German Shepherd called Lily and is a keen supporter of Aston Villa FC.

 Having grown up in Somerset and the surrounding area, Tom chose to do a degree in International Business from the University of Plymouth, a 4 year course comprising of a variety of modules.
 This gave him the ability to take a one year study placement in New Hampshire, United States.
 Whilst at University Tom built up a keen interest in the Middle East and North Africa, focussing his dissertation on the Arab Spring, and its effect on trade and business.
-Tom Joined Vallis Commodities in November 2014 in a role focussing on Egyptian market, which enabled Tom to further his understanding of the MENA region.
+Tom Joined Vallis Group in November 2014 in a role focussing on Egyptian market, which enabled Tom to further his understanding of the MENA region.
 Tom is a keen skier who also has a passion for travel and understanding and integrating into new cultures.

 Tony was born in Kwekwe, and grew up in Zimbabwe.
 When finishing school he worked as a tractor mechanic before moving to work in the pumps and irrigation industry.
 In 2006, Tony started his career in petroleum products operations and management with Sasfuel & Chem in Beit Bridge, Zimbabwe.
 The following year he relocated to the DRC with Sasfuel, where he managed a terminal supplying petroleum products to a large copper mine.
 Tony joined Vallis in 2012 as one of the fuel operations managers.
 He has since managed Vallis fuel operations in Kenya, Tanzania and Liberia.